tlgync/flashcard-app/README.md

  - Navbar !!!OK
  - Backend connection
  - Redux connection !!!OK
- - Login-Logout Service
+ - Login-Logout Service !!!OK
  - New Words
  - Progress bar for word counts !!!OK
+ - Loading statuses will be checked.
+ - Warning messages will be checked.